wanatpj/h_blind/README.md

 ## Breaking E_BLIND
 The algorithm will have two steps:
   1. Deduction of edge model.
-  2. Deduction of watermark form the edge model.
+  2. Deduction of a watermark form the edge model.

 Let's define a graph.
 The set of vertices will corespond to pixels.
 Let's remind that we consider images of certain size, so the number of vertices is set.
 There